woof-sandbox/sandbox/README.md

 ## Comet protocol contracts

-**[Comet.sol](https://github.com/compound-finance/comet/blob/main/contracts/Comet.sol)** - Contract that inherits `CometMainInterface.sol` and is the implementation for most of Comet's core functionalities.
+**[Comet.sol](https://github.com/compound-finance/comet/blob/main/contracts/Comet.sol)** - Contract that inherits `CometInterface.sol` and is the implementation for most of Comet's core functionalities.
 A small set of functions that do not fit within this contract are implemented in `SandboxComet.sol` instead, which Comet `DELEGATECALL`s to for unrecognized function signatures.

 **[SandboxComet.sol](https://github.com/compound-finance/comet/blob/main/contracts/SandboxComet.sol)** - Contract that inherits `CometInterface.sol` and is the implementation for extra functions that do not fit within `Comet.sol`, such as `approve`.

-**[CometInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometInterface.sol)** - Abstract contract that inherits `CometMainInterface.sol` and `CometInterface.sol`.
+**[CometInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometInterface.sol)** - Abstract contract that inherits `CometInterface.sol` and `CometInterface.sol`.
 This interface contains all the functions and events for `Comet.sol` and `SandboxComet.sol` and is ERC-20 compatible.

-**[CometMainInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometMainInterface.sol)** - Abstract contract that inherits `CometCore.sol` and contains all the functions and events for `Comet.sol`.
+**[CometInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometInterface.sol)** - Abstract contract that inherits `CometCore.sol` and contains all the functions and events for `Comet.sol`.

 **[CometInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometInterface.sol)** - Abstract contract that inherits `CometCore.sol` and contains all the functions and events for `SandboxComet.sol`.